 With the cheaper Internet packages cruise lines now offer, turn data roaming off on your cell phone and save yourself from a huge headache a month after your cruise when your cell phone bill arrives in the mail.

 Related Post: See our 6 packing hacks for a cruise here

 6. Pull Tabs – Before shows on some cruise lines, the crew will walk around selling strips of “Pull Tabs” where you could win $500 or more.
 These strips offer some of the worst odds but yet cruisers can’t raise their hands fast enough to buy them.
 Why?
 You are sitting in your seat waiting for the show to start and are a captive audience.
 This makes you easy pickins for the cruise line to make money.

-8. Drink Packages/Cards – Not taking advantage of drink packages and cards that cruise lines offer can end up costing you a lot more money by the end of your cruise.
-The Cafe Selects card that Princess Cruises sells for around $35 offers up to 50% savings over the regular price of specialty coffees.
-Plus, you can use the card on future cruises if you still have unused punches on your card.
+8. Drink Packages – Not taking advantage of drink packages and cards that cruise lines offer can end up costing you a lot more money by the end of your cruise.
+Many even offer drink packages for non-alcoholic drinks.

-9. Not Purchasing Future Cruise Certificates – Passengers who will cruise again and don’t purchase future cruise certificates on board is equivalent to throwing a $100 bill into the ocean.
+9. Not Purchasing Future Cruise Certificates – Passengers who will cruise again on the same cruise line and don’t purchase future cruise certificates on board is equivalent to throwing a $100 bill into the ocean.

 10. Movies on Demand – On a recent cruise, the cruise line wanted $19.99 to watch some newer movies in the cabin.
 After spending $1,500- $2,000 on your cruise fare, do you really want to pay to watch a movie in your cabin?

 If it is a movie you want to see, make the most of your time on board and just rent it for $4 or $5 through Amazon when you get home.
 Note: Cruise lines will usually also have a selection of movies/TV shows through in-stateroom programming at no extra cost.